 B Nyamboge Mwema Nyawangwe – Art in Tanzania internship

-In Public financing/ Government.
+In Public Financing/ Government.

-In tourism sector;
+In the tourism sector,

 Trade

-In banks and financial institutions;
+banks and financial institutions;

 Conclusively;